Today I am sharing Christmas decorating ideas in my living room, including how I decorated my Christmas tree with handmade and nostalgic ornaments.

 One of the reasons I previously used non-traditional Christmas colors was the fact that one of the main pieces of furniture in my living room was turquoise.
 I still have it, see a sliver of it above on the right?

-A few weeks ago when I was at Michaels, I found extra wide plaid ribbon with red, black and turquoise!
+I found the extra wide plaid ribbon with red, black and turquoise at Michaels!
 I had never thought about putting the colors red and turquoise together.
 I loved it, bought 2 rolls and my color scheme for Christmas was set.
 Having white walls and a pretty neutral color scheme in the room, makes holiday colors pop.

 We always buy a fresh tree.
 This year it is a Fraser fir.
 The ornaments on it are mostly handmade by my mom or myself, but we do have plenty of purchased ones also.
 I made the SIS ornament above.
 It was a playing piece from a vintage board game.

-Th red velvet heart I made after my dad passed away.
-I posted about it, here.
+Th red velvet heart ornament I made after my dad passed away.
 I made it from a shirt he wore every Christmas day.
 I made one for my siblings and daughters so that my dad’s signature shirt comes to life every Christmas.

 The HO HO HO garland is actually die cut felt ribbon from PaperMart.com